Utilizing Layout Options for Rigid-Flex Design

 The great thing about working with an integrated design platform like Altium is that rigid-flex, multi-board, and multilayer design all use the same tool.
 Working with the layer stackup manager allows you to define various board regions, and the hierarchical schematic features make it easy to link various functional blocks in your device to different board regions.
-You can quickly capture your schematics as initial layouts in any section of your system.
+You can quickly import your schematics as initial layouts in any section of your system.

 Without question, the best PCB designs software package for rigid-flex, multi-board, multilayer, and HDI design is Altium.
 The rigid flex design features are inherently integrated with the multilayer and multi-board capabilities, and the beautiful design interface makes visualizing your layer stack easy.
 The MCAD/ECAD collaboration features allow you to view the mechanical folding performance of your rigid-flex board and aids packaging design.